JdeRobot/slam-MapGenerator/README.md

 ```shell
 ./build/map_generator ./config/example.yaml
 ```
+The final reconstructed surface will be visualized with GUI. <br/>
+pose-graph optimization result will be saved to pose_optimized.yaml (if enabled).
+Global Bundle Adjustment result will be saved to BA_optimized.yaml (if enabled).
+You may visualized them by [slam-viewer](https://github.com/JdeRobot/slam-viewer.git)

 ##### Configure File:
-The second parameters of the above command is the configure file, it's in the following format: </br>
+The second parameters of the above command is the configure file, it's in the following format: <br/>
 The configure file has 4 blocks, detailed explanation are following:

 ###### Common: